 Maps -XC Topo Map from Fish and Wildlife Service - Canaan Valley - Sods North East - Roaring Plains - Dolly Sods North West - Dolly Sods North East - Dolly Sods South East - Dolly Sods South West - Roaring Plains-west - Roaring Plains-east * Sods North'08 * WG and the Sods Map'08 * 2013 Official FWS XC Trail Map

 FREE TRADE CROSS COUNTRY SKIS FOR KIDS: $250.00.
 Buy once and get a no charge trade up until adult sizes and then another $100 or $150.
-Our soft, short and wide kid's skis have step in NNN Jr. boots and bindings.
+Our soft, short, and wide kid skis have nnn Jr. boots and bindings.
 Like a free Christmas present every year.
 Your lifetime investment is around $350.

-WG RENTAL: Rossignol Evo Trail, Fischer, Alpina skis nnnbc boots by Alpina, Rossi, Madshus, and Fischer, Leki tapered aluminum poles with WG logo * Metal edged skis by Rossi, Madshus, Alpina, Fischer * Tele skis by Voile, Ski Logic and Boots by Scott/Garmont and Scarpa.
+WG RENTAL/SALES: Rossignol Evo Trail, Fischer, Madshus and Alpina skis along with nnnbc boots by Alpina, Rossi, Madshus, and Fischer, Leki tapered aluminum poles * Metal edged skis by Rossi, Madshus, Alpina, Fischer * Tele skis by Voile, Ski Logic and Boots by Scott/Garmont and Scarpa.
 Let's Make A Deal!

-RENTAL/DEMO GEAR FOR SALE: Short-wide ski packages start at $325.00 with our NNNBC boots and Leki aluminum poles.
+RENTAL/DEMO GEAR FOR SALE: Short-wide ski packages average $350.00 with nnnbc boots and Leki aluminum poles.

 BACKCOUNTRY GEAR: Demo and bargain for a pair of skis and boots that upgrade your present gear.
 Everything Must Go!